NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 ## Accessing the Matrix Chart

-At the Analysis Center, click on the “OncoMatrix” card to launch the app.
+At the Analysis Center, click on the "OncoMatrix" card to launch the app.
 [![Analysis Tools with Oncomatrix Card](./images/oncomatrix/1-analysis_center.png)](./images/oncomatrix/1-analysis_center.png 'Click to see the full image.')

 View publicly available genes as well as login with credentials to access controlled data.